ESMValGroup/ESMValTool_Tutorial/_episodes/01-quickstart.md

   configuration file"
 - "Use `esmvaltool run <recipe>.yml` to run a recipe"
 ---
->
-> This quickstart guide is compatible with ESMValTool v2.6.0.

  {: .callout}

 > ## What is the purpose of the quickstart guide?